gpr3211/gpr3211.github.io/content/post/1/first.md

 cd ui
 mkdir assets
 ```
-2. Move the .ttf file inside assets folder and create a text.go file in ui dir.
+2. Move the .ttf files inside assets folder and create a text.go and font.go file in ui dir.

 ```bash
 .